philipptrenz/photo-booth/README.md

                           |
 ```

-## Run photo booth on boot of your Raspberry Pi
+## Run photo-booth on boot of your Raspberry Pi

 It's as easy as this:
 ```